Our Team

 After his PhD he moved on to do a PostDoc in the lab of Sjors Scheres at the MRC Laboratory of Molecular Biology in Cambridge, UK, where he learnt everything about single particle cryoEM.
 From 2018-2020 he was an independent group leader at SLAC National lab and the Stanford School of Medicine.

-In 2021, Cornelius joined USC as an Assistant Professor for Biological Sciences.
+In 2021, Cornelius joined USC as an Assistant Professor for Molecular and Cellular Biosciences.
 He also holds a joint appointment with the Departments of Chemistry, Pharmacy and Pharmacological Sciences, and Quantitative and Computational Biology.

 -